Antonin Scalia Law School: Law library

 The George Mason Law Library has a collection of electronic and print materials providing access to legal treatises, journals, and databases.
 Non-legal materials are available through the GMU University Libraries.
-It is a selective depository for U.S. Government documents, and it provides inter-library lending services with other academic libraries, which enables students and faculty to borrow materials from major academic libraries.
+It is a selective depository for U.S. Government documents and it provides interlibrary lending services with other academic libraries.

 The library occupies four levels of the law school building.
-It has 14 study rooms, 70 carrel seats, and 196 table seats wired with electrical and network connections, and a wireless network is available.
+It has 14 study rooms, 70 carrel seats, and 196 table seats.
 The library also operates two computer labs with a variety of software.
 The library employs 16 full-time staff members, including 6 librarians with degrees in law and library science and 3 technology specialists.
 Access is limited to university faculty, students, staff, alumni and members of the bar.

 Academic climate

 The law school is known for its conservative ideological leaning in law and economics.
 In addition, the school is known for tilting towards conservative principles, a perception that increased with the renaming in 2016 to honor U.S. Supreme Court Justice Antonin Scalia, a constitutional originalist.

 A 2023 New York Times report detailed the school's effort to cultivate ties to the Republican-appointed U.S. Supreme Court justices.
 The author described the school as "a Yale or Harvard of conservative legal scholarship and influence".